tuoharju/Documents/SecurityPolicy.md

 ### Postituspalvelu Navakka

 We are using Postituspalvelu Navakka (http://www.postituspalvelunavakka.fi/) to send letters by post.
 We have signed a Data Processing Agreement with them.

+### SendinBlue

+We are currently routing some of the email traffic (mainly messages sent from HESK support system) via SendinBlue (https://www.sendinblue.com/).

 ### Tawk